Office Meeting Address:

 Level of Brokerage Representation

 Our attorney is not a full-service real estate broker.
 In other words, our services in the brokerage area are limited and support level only, with the client leading the way.
 For instance, we do not show properties; arrange for a survey, inspections, appraisals, or repairs; conduct negotiations; assist with obtaining financing; list the Property on the MLS; market or put signs on the Property; hold open-houses; meet with buyers, sellers, or agents; or the like.
-If you need this higher level of assistance, or if you are a complete beginner when it comes to real estate, then you should engage a full-service full-fee real estate broker.
+If you need this higher level of assistance, or if you are a relative beginner when it comes to real estate, then you should engage a full-service full-fee real estate broker.
 We do not accept full-service brokerage clients at all, so the client must be prepared to do much of the work in order to earn the rebate.

 Essentially, this is an opportunity to get full legal advice and support plus a commission rebate at closing so long as you are willing and able to represent yourself on brokerage-related tasks and issues.
 Please do not enter into this arrangement with the expectation that we are going to be your full-service broker.